jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 object in json expression and like all json path expressions the pattern is quite similar to the object that it matches.
-The object below matches because it contains all the fields listed in between the curly braces in the above json path expresson.
+The object below matches because it contains all the fields listed in between the curly braces in the above json path expression.

 A final concept of type in json comes in the form of taking the first property of an object as being the tagname.
 Unsatisfactory, objects have